gregnz/stocks/NTNX.md

 >"It took longer to open the boxes and rack the servers than to set them up" Kawa Ferid, Infrastructure director Hyundai Australia (from a Nutanix video)

 Also note, Acropolis doesn't need to run on Nutanix hardware.
 You can run it on other hardware in your datacenter.
-Nutanix is actively pursuing the
+Nutanix is actively pursuing this software focus, I guess similarly to how Microsoft took over the PC, by licensing the software (Windows)

 ### Containerisation